Join a Watch Group

 We’ll provide four facilitated trainings led by Montclair State Professors and anti-racism teaching experts, Bree Picower and Tanya Maloney.
 The first two sessions will provide racial literacy teachings using the films and other resources.
 The third session will provide facilitation tools to help Watch Group leaders learn to navigate challenging conversations.
-The fourth will provide support to Watch Group Leaders once the viewings have started after April 1st.
+The fourth will provide support to Watch Group Leaders once the viewings have started.

 We encourage co-leaders so that you can cover each other in case you have to miss a training session!

 Where do the viewings take place?

 Participants will watch the films on their own and meet in person at least three times to discuss them.
 For example, a participant would watch Episodes 1 - 3 on their own and then debrief those episodes with their group, before moving on to the next three episodes.
 Watch Group meetings can take place in homes or in local community spaces.
 MFEE has a list of spaces that will be made available to Watch Groups.

 MFEE will provide access to view the documentary series online.